Facebook Twitter You Tube

 • Do not approach unfamiliar dogs

-Service visits/visiting a new an unfamiliar house or dwelling
+Service visits/visiting an unfamiliar house or dwelling

 • Announce arrival or call ahead if possible